anandamreza/Adaptive-Noise-Reduction-Using-STFT-Masking/README.md

-Here is a complete, polished **README.md** for your GitHub repository.
-Everything is already formatted and ready to upload.

----

 # **Adaptive Noise Reduction Using STFT Masking**

 This project applies noise reduction to speech audio using a **Short-Time Fourier Transform (STFT)**–based masking algorithm.
 The method extracts a noise sample from the first few seconds of the recording, estimates its frequency distribution, and constructs a thresholded mask to suppress noise while preserving speech content.